spacewalk01/tensorrt-yolov6/README.md

 - Step2: Open the solution with Visual Studio and select `x64` and `Release` for the configuration

-- Step3: Go to where function `initializeSampleParams()` is defined and modify parameters
+- Step3: Go to where function `initializeSampleParams()` is defined and modify the parameters

 ```cpp
     // The engine file to generate or to load